 On the contrary, the Bulgarian Ministry of Environment and Water has been purposefully legalising inappropriate facilities which keep wild animal species by granting them a zoo permit, without ensuring that they meet husbandry, conservation and education standards.
 Even facilities which remain illegal have been allowed to continue to keep and breed wild animals.
 The international animal welfare organisation FOUR PAWS has compiled evidence of inappropriate conditions, poor health and welfare, uncontrolled breeding and zoos operating either without a licence or with a licence despite not fulfilling the requirements.
 Despite ample evidence, public pressure and support for improvements, the responsible Ministry fails to properly enforce the Zoo Directive in Bulgaria.

-I urge Prime Minister Borisov to properly enforce the Zoo Directive in Bulgaria, by ending breeding of wild animals in inappropriate facilities, closing illegal and inappropriate facilities and properly implementing and enforcing the Zoo Directive.
+I urge the Bulgarian Prime Minister and the Bulgarian Minister for Environment and Waters to properly enforce the Zoo Directive in Bulgaria, by ending breeding of wild animals in inappropriate facilities, closing illegal and inappropriate facilities and properly implementing and enforcing the Zoo Directive.

 I urge the Commissioner Sinkevičius to make sure Bulgaria complies with its European duties and ends legalisation of inappropriate wild animal keeping in Bulgaria.